cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 principle, other variants of deterministic encoding can be defined (and have been, now being phased out, as detailed in {{Section 4.2.3 of RFC8949@-cbor}}).
-In many applications of CBOR today, deterministic encoding is not used at all, as its restriction of choices can create some additional performance cost and code complexity.
+In many applications of CBOR, deterministic encoding is not used at all, as its restriction of choices can create some additional performance cost and code complexity.